SkooveLearn PianoDownload on the App Store

 Dotted sixteenth notes (semiquavers)

-Dotted sixteenth notes, or semiquavers, are a sixteenth note followed by a thirty-second note.
+Dotted sixteenth notes are a sixteenth combined with a thirty-second note.
 They are particularly challenging due to their rapid execution in fast-paced musical passages.
-These notes are integral in compositions where detailed and brisk rhythmic patterns are necessary.

 Dotted sixteenth notes (Semiquavers)